 In Panel D of Table 6, we regress other factors on the COP/P factor and the market and size factors.
 The market and size factors are from the Fama-French three-factor model.
 The results in Panel D are insensitive to the inclusion of the market and size factors.
-As the table shows, the loadings of these two factors are almost always negative (except the loading of SMB in the momentum factor regression).
-If we exclude these two factors from the right-hand side, the factor alphas will become even smaller.
-The alphas of all the value factors become either indistinguishable from zero (HML, E/P, and RE/P) or negative (CF/P).
+As the table shows, the loadings of these two factors are mostly negative.
+The alphas of all the value factors become either indistinguishable from zero (HML, E/P, IEM, S/P, and RE/P) or negative (CF/P).
 These results are consistent with the Fama-MacBeth regressions in Table 4.
 The alpha of the CMA factor also becomes indistinguishable from zero.
-The COP/P factor has little impact on the alpha of the COP/AT factor.
+The COP/Pfactor has little impact on the alpha of the COP/AT factor.

 Overall, these results suggest that the COP/P factor contains useful information about expected returns, even after other widely used factors are considered.
-Moreover, the COP/P factor captures valuable information in the existing value factors, including the book-to-market factor, the E/P factor, the CF/P factor, and the RE/P factor, as well as the investment factor of Fama and French (2015).
+Moreover, the COP/P factor captures valuable information in the existing value factors, including the book-to-market factor, the E/P factor, the CF/P factor, the IEM factor, the S/P factor, and the RE/P factor, as well as the investment factor of Fama and French (2015).15

-3.7 Further analyses on COP/P and COP/AT
+3.8 Further analyses on COP/P and COP/AT